-Dual Credit and Transition to a Master's Degree Hope International University occasionally allows senior undergraduate students to enroll in master's courses.
+Dual Credit and Transition to a Master's Degree Hope International University occasionally allows qualified senior undergraduate students to enroll in master's courses.
 HIU allows a maximum of 15 graduate units to apply to a bachelor's degree.
-The university allows a maximum of 9 graduate units to apply to both a master's degree and a bachelor's degree.
-Accordingly, HIU strongly encourages juniors and seniors to complete graduate courses and apply them to their undergraduate degree.
+The University allows a maximum of 9 graduate units to apply to both a master's degree and a bachelor's degree.
+Accordingly, HIU strongly encourages qualified seniors to complete graduate courses and apply them to their undergraduate degree.
 In this way, students may complete their bachelor's degree while getting a "head start" on a master's program.
 To explore the possibility of participating in such "transition courses," speak with your Department Chair or academic advisor.
 Students enrolled in a HIU bachelor's program may complete such "transition courses" at the undergraduate tuition rate.
-Dual credit students must have a 3.0 minimum GPA, be a junior or senior (or have Dean's approval), and meet instructor's approval.
+Dual credit students must have a 3.0 minimum GPA and must have achieved senior status/classification (or have Dean's approval).
 A maximum of four students may be dual enrolled per GRAD course.
-Students may transfer up to 9 units into the Graduate Program.
 There are two ways to receive dual credit.

 - Take the GRAD class.
 For OUG or TUG students, they can enroll and participate in the online GRAD course.
-This GRAD course would serve for dual credit (this functions like other partner schools). - Take the TUG class.
+This GRAD course would receive dual credit. - Take the TUG class.
 For TUG students, they can enroll in the GRAD course code, but attend their usual TUG class.
 The instructor will assign additional work for students to receive dual credit (this requires a 16-week course listed in Campus Nexus).